 This depends on several factors – how much work are current writers are taking, how much work we have to give out and the time of year all affect the waiting time.
-As of November 2010, the average wait is 4 to 5 months
+In some cases, you could be writing for us within the same month as your application

 Although you can write from home at a time to suit you, you still need to treat this like a conventional job, as we need a minimum notice period of 30 days if you decide to leave.
 If you discover that you are unable to complete all of your articles in your first month, you should tell us straight away.

-If you wish to stop writing, we will need time to find another writer to take on your brief.
+If you wish to stop writing, we will need time to find another writer to take on your assignment.
 As this takes time, we require a minimum of 30 days’ notice.
-When deciding to resign, it’s worth bearing in mind that we do not pay for a brief that is only partly completed.
+When deciding to resign, it’s worth bearing in mind that we do not pay for an assignment that is only partly completed.

-The number of articles you will be briefed is usually between 10 and 80, and the topics will vary.
+The number of articles you will be assigned is usually between 10 and 80, and the topics will vary.
 Of course, your contract depends on the requirements of our clients.

 This will vary according to the length of the piece and any other special requirements.
 We always make sure to tell you what the payment is for every assignment before you decide to accept it.